Table of Contents

 2) External automated orchestration

-spec-kitty orchestrator-api contract-version --json
+spec-kitty orchestrator-api contract-version

-spec-kitty-orchestrator orchestrate --feature 034-my-feature --dry-run
+spec-kitty-orchestrator orchestrate --mission 034-my-feature --dry-run

-spec-kitty-orchestrator orchestrate --feature 034-my-feature
+spec-kitty-orchestrator orchestrate --mission 034-my-feature

-Provider loop responsibilities:
+Host-compatible provider loop responsibilities:

 1. Discover ready WPs via host API.